 Morro de São Paulo

 The paradise of Morro Island of São Paulo is located in the state of Bahia on the island of Tinharé.
 It is easily accessible from Salvador or Valenca.
-Even when driving "Morro" offers the view of a fascinating postcard: The ruins of the ancient fortress, the Mother of God, the church and the lighthouse are framed by the forest and the deep blue sky and Morro has fantastic, long white sandy beaches and good tourist infrastructure.
+Even when driving “Morro” offers the view of a fascinating postcard: The ruins of the ancient fortress, the Mother of God, the church and the lighthouse are framed by the forest and the deep blue sky and Morro have fantastic, long white sandy beaches and good tourist infrastructure.
 Here you can dive, swim, in the pools with salt water or fresh water springs.
-From the point of view one has the best view of the beautiful natural landscape of Morro: a series of bays, natural pools with crystalline waters where one observes of colorful colorful corals.
-The beaches of Morro have no real names, but are simply numbered: The first beach (Primeira Praia) offers a range of service areas and apartments, and is well suited for surfing.
-The second beach (Segunda Praia) runs at low tide in a natural "aquarium" where you can admire the rich marine life even without snorkeling.
+From this point of view, one has the best view of the beautiful natural landscape of Morro: a series of bays, natural pools with crystalline waters where one observes colorful colorful corals.
+The beaches of Morro have no real names but are simply numbered: The first beach (Primeira Praia) offers a range of service areas and apartments, and is well suited for surfing.
+The second beach (Segunda Praia) runs at low tide in a natural “aquarium” where you can admire the rich marine life even without snorkeling.
 Many beaches are surrounded by coconut trees and are therefore particularly charming.
 The third beach (Terceira Praia) is the island of Saudade.
 It looks like a tropical garden that sits in the middle of the sea.
-From the third beach you can also see the island of Caitá, which is just a single coconut tree - a popular photo-topic!
-On this beach there are a number of natural pools, where beautiful corals thrive.
+From the third beach, you can also see the island of Caitá, which is just a single coconut tree – a popular photo-topic!
+On this beach, there are a number of natural pools, where beautiful corals thrive.
 The rest of the coast is called the fourth beach (Quarta Praia).
 It extends over more than 20 kilometers of pure nature and reaches the island of Boipeba.